Zantac Cancer Lawyer

 - Colorectal cancer

 - Esophageal cancer

 - Prostate cancer

 In order to qualify for a lawsuit, you must have been diagnosed at 65 years old or younger and taken Zantac for at least 3 months.

 For a FREE consultation with a Zantac cancer lawyer, please call 1-800-525-7111.

 The Zantac lawsuit attorneys at Riddle & Brantley have been representing injured victims for more than three decades.
 We are committed to holding drug companies accountable whose negligence results in injury.
 Zantac touches all of us.
-Some of our staff at Riddle and Brantley take this drug along with members of their families.
-We are watching this drug with particular interest now.
+Some of our staff at Riddle and Brantley have taken this drug along with members of their families.
+We are actively investigating these Zantac cancer risk cases now.